CrandellWS/gistup/README.md

 * --open [url] - specify the URL to open after creating the gist
 * --no-open - don’t open the created gist in your web browser when done
 * --remote - specify the name of the git remote
-* --repo - specify that a repo should be created in the current directory
+* --norepo - specify that no repo should be created in the current directory
 * --help - show some help
 * --version - print the current version of gistup

-Gistup comes bundled with two helper programs: `gistup-rename` and `gistup-open`.
-Use `gistup-rename "description of gist"` to update the description of the gist in the current directory and `gistup-open` to open it for viewing in your default browser.
+Mkg comes bundled with two helper programs: `mkgn` and `mkgo`.
+Use `mkgn "description of gist"` to update the description of the gist in the current directory and `mkgo` to open it for viewing in your default browser.

 ## Git config

-Gistup will allow you to apply Git configuration options to your Gist as desired.
+Mkg will allow you to apply Git configuration options to your Gist as desired.
 Configuration option will be applied when provided as exampled in the .gistup.json file located in your home directory after your first run it should be auto generated after you provide the *personal access token*.

 ```json
 {